Last Updated on 14 January 2026 by Cycloscope

 best harness + bag system for bikepacking

-The Blackburn Outpost Elite has a rock-solid mount and sturdy and smart construction that makes it stand out from the seat-pack crowd.
+The Blackburn Outpost Elite has a rock-solid mount and sturdy, smart construction that make it stand out from the seat-pack crowd.

-The most interesting feature is its harness system: basically, the bag is separated from the harness system, allowing the user to remove the bag from the bike in a totally hassle-free manner.
+The most interesting feature is its harness system: the bag is separated from the harness, allowing the user to remove the bag from the bike in a hassle-free manner.

-The t6061 aluminum wing bolts steadily clamp to the seat rails ensuring your cargo won’t move around even on the roughest trails.
+The t6061 aluminum wing bolts securely clamp to the seat rails, ensuring your cargo won’t shift even on the roughest trails.
 The mount is also dropper-compatible.

-The Blackburn Outpost Elite waterproof dry bag features a scuba-style air bleed valve so as to pack your bag as tight as you need, without worrying about leaks.
+The Blackburn Outpost Elite waterproof dry bag features a scuba-style air bleed valve so you can pack it as tight as you need, without worrying about leaks.

-The seams are welded both in the interior and exterior of the bag, so as to ensure total waterproofness.
+The seams are welded on both the inside and outside of the bag to ensure total waterproofness.

 Learn more: